RH3D/E3NG_docs/configure.md

 # TOOLHEAD
 {: .text-center }
-Toolhead is put together with separate parts for mounting each of the components which makes it super easy to alternate between different type of hardware.
+Toolhead is put together with separate parts for mounting each of the components which makes it super easy to alternate between different types of hardware or doing a maintenance.

 ![](./assets/images/config/config_toolhead.png)